 An interdisciplinary exploration of theological and historical issues important to an understanding of the Advent Movement and the ministry of Ellen G. White.
 Meets the requirement in Prophetic Guidance and Denominational History for Seventh-day Adventist teaching credentials.
-Prerequisites: RELG 125 or waiver, ENGL 102.
+Prerequisites: ENGL 102.